How to Harden Off Seedlings or Should You?

-3) Harden Off Your Seedlings: If you don't harden off your indoor seedlings before planting them outside, they will suffer shock from the brutal sun.
+"You Must Harden Off Your Seedlings" If you don't harden off your indoor seedlings before planting them outside, they will suffer shock from the brutal sun.
 Without the opportunity to adjust first, they'll get sunburn and might even die.
 In some situations this is 100% true.
 So you better follow this advice. ...unless you've been able to figure out some workarounds.

 TRADITIONALLY: To harden off your seedlings you need to slowly introduce them to outdoor light levels.
 Put them outside for an hour and then bring them back in.
 Then the next day, put them out for 2 hours.
 Do this for a few days and continue to slowly increase the time they are exposed to full sunlight until they are "hardened off" (capable of sitting in the sun all day long).

 THE WORKAROUND: In my growing zone at 40°N latitude, I've found ways to make hardening off easier or even unnecessary.
-At day one I'll put the seedlings out in the afternoon, reducing their initial dose of sun.
+On planting day, I wait to until the afternoon to plant my seedlings.
+This reduces their initial dose of sun for the first day.
 I try to pick a string of days that will be overcast.
 I may put the plants in a spot that gets mid-day shade.
 I've used a layer of netting that offers 10% or 20% shade.
 Then I remove the shade cloth or netting after several days.

 Ideally, we should be able to grow plants that are strong enough to withstand full sun without being damaged.
 That's where grow lights come into play.
 Are your seedlings thin and spindly?
 Excessive distance between the leaves or internodes, may be a sign of insufficient light.
 The resulting growth won't be adapted to the intense light levels of the outdoors.